Skip to main content

 This experience, this sense of being metabolically out of sync, is a valid and deeply personal starting point.
 Your body is communicating a change in its internal state, and understanding the language it speaks is the first step toward reclaiming your vitality.
 That language is the language of hormones, and the foods you consume are the vocabulary.

-The is your body’s sophisticated internal messaging service.
+The endocrine system is your body’s sophisticated internal messaging service.
 It consists of glands that produce and release hormones, which are chemical messengers that travel through the bloodstream to tissues and organs, dictating their function.
 These messages regulate nearly every process in your body, from your metabolic rate and sleep cycles to your stress response and reproductive health.

 To function correctly, this system requires specific raw materials.
 Your dietary intake provides the fundamental building blocks for every single hormone your body produces.